All Episodes

 Thank you.

-You have trust me on this.
+You have, trust me on this.

-You are far more a voice, a representative voice of the people of this country, than any of the rabble-rousing malcontents that are being given airtime in a failed attempt to destroy the policy by the mainstream press.
+You are far more a voice, a representative voice of the people of this country than any of the rabble-rousing malcontents that are being given airtime in a failed attempt to destroy the policy by the mainstream press.

 Trust me.

-It it hurts me that she's sending the message that it seems like her son died for nothing.
+It hurts me that she's sending the message that it seems like her son died for nothing.

 He didn't die for nothing.